 Adobe CC, Figma, UX Research Methods

 With current advancements in AI, AI has found itself in the world of ad recommendations on digital platforms.
-Working with a team, we looked at how we can use research and evaluation methods to ultimately develop a design solution that helps aid the process of reporting malicious, biased ads.
+Working with a team, I looked at how we can use research and evaluation methods to ultimately develop a design solution that helps aid the process of reporting malicious, biased ads.